Cody Ransom: Houston Astros

-He was acquired by the Houston Astros for cash considerations on March 30, 2006.
+Ransom was acquired by the Houston Astros in exchange for cash considerations on March 30, 2006.
 He played for the Triple-A Round Rock Express that year, batting .247 with 21 home runs in 122 games.

 Ransom re-signed with the organization for the 2007 season.
 He played for the Express until the end of the minor league season.
 Ransom batted .263 in 134 games and led the Express in home runs (28) and RBI (90).
 He was also second on the team in hits (131).
 His good performance earned him a call up when rosters expanded in September.

 On September 16, Ransom hit a home run off Pittsburgh Pirates starter Paul Maholm.
 It was Ransom's first home run in the major leagues since 2004.
 On September 20, Ransom collected three hits and two walks in an 18–1 win over the St. Louis Cardinals.
 He was the last Astro to score five runs in a game until George Springer did it in 2014.